Skip to main content

 Register MCP collector

-You can select an existing policy available for this collector type or create new policies on the
+• You can select an existing policy available for this collector type or create policies on the Policies page.

 This opens the collector details page, where you can:

-- Update the collector name, its logging preference, and reassign the policy.
+• Update the collector name, logging preference, and policy assignment.

 Deploy collector

-On the Install tab on the collector details page, you can find installation instructions specific to your MCP host environment.
+The Install tab of the collector details page provides installation instructions specific to your MCP host environment.

-Below is an example JSON configuration for an example MCP server running locally.
-This client configuration works across different host environments, including desktop applications and custom agent code.
+The following example JSON configuration targets an example MCP server running locally.
+You can use this client configuration across different host environments, including desktop applications and custom agent code.

-To deploy the MCP collector and process MCP server tool descriptions, inputs, and outputs using AIDR APIs:
+To deploy the MCP collector and process MCP server tool descriptions, inputs, and outputs through AIDR APIs:

-- Insert the MCP proxy launch command in front of your existing stdio MCP server configuration and pass the original server launch command as arguments.
+• Insert the MCP proxy launch command before your existing stdio MCP server configuration.
+Pass the original server launch command as arguments.

-- Add environment variables to authenticate the MCP proxy with AIDR APIs and optionally provide metadata for the collector instance.
+• Add environment variables to authenticate the MCP proxy with AIDR APIs.
+Optionally, attach metadata to the collector instance.

 {